 The State of Wisconsin has approved a number of these fixed film aeration systems.
-Probably the most common of these systems to be used currently in Kenosha County are sand filters which are constructed on-site and the pre-fabricated synthetic media filters.
+The most common of these systems, used currently in Kenosha County, are sand filters, which are constructed on-site, and pre-fabricated synthetic media filters.

 Synthetic Media Filters

 Synthetic media filters are typically made in the form of geotextile fabric on a frame, plastic spheres, permeable foam blocks or poly-ethylene disks.
-As stated in the above paragraph, these units always rely on some sort of re-circulation mechanism to blend aerobically treated effluent with untreated effluent.
+These units always rely on some sort of re-circulation mechanism to blend aerobically treated effluent with untreated effluent.